AdobeDocs/id-service.en/help/implementation-guides/opt-in-service/iab.md

 * [IAB Transparency and Consent Framework (TCF)](https://iabtechlab.com/standards/gdpr-transparency-and-consent-framework/) - For more information on the IAB standard
 * [Adobe Opt-In](../../implementation-guides/opt-in-service/optin-overview.md#concept-f9b5db0d27a245fbadd3e19162319360) - For more information on Opt-In, a required component for consent management in Platform solutions
 * IAB Transparency and Consent Framework (TCF) Support [in Audience Manager](https://docs.adobe.com/content/help/en/audience-manager/user-guide/overview/data-privacy/consent-management/aam-iab-plugin.html)
 * [Your Privacy Choices](https://www.adobe.com/privacy/opt-out.html#customeruse) - Another privacy option at your users' disposal is the ability to opt out of all data collection using other global opt-out tools.
-Global Opt-Out takes precedence over the Opt-In and IAB verification
+Global Opt-Out takes precedence over the Opt-In and IAB TCF verification